strimzi/strimzi.github.io/_posts/2023-08-31-kafka-node-pools-whats-next.md

 ### Conclusion

-This is the last part of this blog post series.
+This is the final part of this blog post series on node pools.
-Hopefully, over the five parts we managed to show you how to use the node pools and explain some of the motivations behind them.
+Hopefully, over the series we managed to show you how to use them and explain some of the motivations behind their implementation.
-Give it a try and we will be looking forward to your feedback, raised bugs, feature requests, or PRs.
+Do give them a try.
+And don't hesitate to get in touch.
+We look forward to hearing your feedback and addressing any issues you encounter.